cdeucher/kubernetes-concepts-from-zero-to-god/README.md

        - What's containerd (Docker)? <a href="https://containerd.io/docs/">Link</a>
        - What's CRI-O? <a href="https://cri-o.io/">Link</a>

-  - *Container Engine
-       - A container engine is a piece of software that accepts user requests, including command line options, pulls images, and from the end user’s perspective runs the container.
-There are many container engines, including docker, CRI-O, and LXD: <a href="https://developers.redhat.com/blog/2018/02/22/container-terminology-practical-introduction/#h.6yt1ex5wfo3l">Link</a>
-       - So, What Does A Container Engine Really Do Anyway? <a href="http://crunchtools.com/so-what-does-a-container-engine-really-do-anyway/">Link</a>

   <img src="./img/TYING IT ALL TOGETHER.png"/>
     <a href="https://docs.google.com/presentation/d/1OpsvPvA82HJjHN3Vm2oVrqca1FCfn0PAfxGZ2w_ZZgc/edit#slide=id.g2441f8cc8d_0_80">Two Types of People - Those Who Understand Container Standards and Those That Don't</a>